shpml/fundamentals/11_chapter/04_exercise.md

 ### Let's get started!

 * Create a `contacts` array.
 This array should contain the names "Matt Smith," "Sam Davis," and "Ashley Jones."
 * Create a `findContact` function, which accepts one parameter, `index`.
-It should return the contact at that `index`.
+It should return the contact at that index.
 * Create an `addContact` function, which accepts one parameter, `name`.
 It should add that name to the end of the `contacts` array and return the `contacts` array.
 * Create an `updateLastContact` function, which accepts one parameter, `newName`.
 It should update the last contact in the `contacts` array with the `newName` and return the `contacts` array.